XHPVA-FM

 XHPVA-FM is a radio station on 90.3 FM in Puerto Vallarta, Jalisco, Mexico.

 History

 XHPVA received its concession on March 20, 1992.
 It was owned by Julio Velarde y Achucarro, whose family continues to own the station today.

-On February 1, 2022, XHPVA ended its affiliation with Grupo ACIR, eliminating the romantic brand as Amor, GlobalMedia would change the station to Radiópolis W Radio brand.
+On November 8, 2021, XHPVA ended its affiliation with Grupo ACIR, which programmed the station with its Amor romantic format.
+GlobalMedia then began operating the station with the W Radio news/talk brand from Radiópolis.